-We love “Picture of the Day” on the website Wikimedia, because they always find the wackiest photos — like this one.
-Photographer William Warby snapped these 2 kissing hippos at the Whipsnade Zoo in England.
-Actually, it’s hard to tell whether they’re playing, kissing, or just shoving each other out of the way.
+It’s hard to tell whether these hippos are playing, kissing, or just shoving each other out of the way.
 Hippo is short for “hippopotamus,” which means “river horse.”
-These round, gray lumps are the 3rd largest land mammal, after the elephant and the white rhinoceros.
-The funny thing is, their closest cousins are another set of chubby mammals: whales and dolphins!
+Hippos are the 3rd largest land mammal, after the elephant and the white rhinoceros, but their closest cousins are another set of chubby mammals: whales and dolphins!
 Well, hippos love water just like they do, and it looks like they love to play, too.

 Wee ones: Hippos have 4 short, stumpy legs.
 What numbers would you say to count them?